 When the radio enters a Geofence area, the radio immediately sends a message ACK back to the system.
 The radio searches the current zone for the channel with same talkgroup assigned as the Dynamic Talkgroup and also with same system ID of current trunk system.
 Once matched, the radio display shows the first matched and connected channel alias.

-If there is no channel with matched Talkgroup ID and trunk system ID, the radio display shows the channel alias of <DYNAMIC talkgroup >.
+If there is no channel with matching Talkgroup ID and trunk system ID, the radio display shows the channel alias of <DYNAMIC talkgroup>.

-Once the radio is connected, you hear a dynamic regroup tone, the radio display shows CDYNAMIC channe1> with temporary green color intelligent backlight and you hear a Voice Announcement.
+Once the radio is connected, you hear a dynamic regroup tone, the radio display shows <DYNAMIC channel> with temporary green color intelligent backlight and you hear a Voice Announcement

-Note: When the radio loss the GPS signal the GPS icon blinks and the radio sounds two high-pitched tones repetitively to indicate GPS fails to operate.
-The radio display shows red intelligent light.
+When the radio loses the GPS signal, the GPS icon blinks and the radio sounds two high-pitched tones repetitively to indicate that the GPS has failed to operate.
+The radio display shows the red intelligent light.

-Note: If the first matched channel is not configured with Voice Announcement, no Voice Announcement is played.
+If the first matched channel is not configured with Voice Announcement, no Voice Announcement is played.